holyavkin/Public/codex.md

 #### Metaphysics:
 - 🌍 Everything (beings & non-beings) is connected into something bigger (the nature/spirit/god/one/counsisncessness/the-matrix - the internet of the universe).
+- 👥 Humanity is a big organism.
+There are healthy cells (egoists) and cancer cells (egocentrists).
 - Karma/luck/destiny/call/butterfly-effect exists/works: every event has cause and effect.
 - 🍇 Children are fruits of human heritage tree.
 - 🌱 Evolution is the nature is learning by itself.
 - 🐚 If I want to understand recursion I need to understand recursion.
 - 🔄 Everything is going through cycle: born and die.
 I born and die every day (cells, neurons).
-- 💊 Placebo works better if I believe with no doubt.
+- 💊 Placebo works better if I believe in it with no doubt.

-- 👨‍🚀 Body is the most advanced hardware, high-bio costume.
-- 🙌 There are two equilly important parts of me:
+- 🙌 There are two parts of me:
--- 🧠 I. Mind/Ego is a software (OS).
-Mind needs to think/solve-problems.
-Always somewhere else: in the future, in the past, in the dream, in the memory.
---- 🌳 Wisdom is a knowleadge applied to life.
--- ⦿ i.
-Soul/psyche is an operator (player).
+-- ⦿ i is a counsisncessness.
+Soul/psyche is an operator (player/pilot).
 Soul needs to feel/experience.
-Always now, always present.
+Always now, always present. i can bring attention (observe) to different parts of I.
+-- 👨‍🚀 I have a body, a high-bio costume, a receiver.
+Control these parts:
+--- 🧠 Mind/Ego, which needs to think/solve-problems.
+Most of the times it is on the autopilot: in the future, in the past, in a dream, in a memory.
+Sometimes it's off: in a mediation.
+--- 💪 Muscles need to be used every day.
+--- 👄 Stomach.
+You are what you eat.
+--- 🌬 Lungs are the air pumps.

 Possible scenarios.
-Choose one at the time:
+Choose one at the time, or mix them together if you bored:
 - 🕹 life is a play/game. **EnJoy** it.
 Play it.
 Do what you love.
 - 🏋️‍ life is a pain.
 No pain - no gain.
 Learn the rules.
 Bend them.
 Make the new ones.
 Fake it until you make it. **Win** it.
 - ☸️ life is a balance: i/I, exhale/inhale, eat/fast, think/meditate, speak/be-silent, consume/create.